cakephp/docs/en/plugins.rst

 See the section on :ref:`plugin-configuration` for information on how to load plugin specific route files.

+For plugins you did not create with bake, you will also need to edit the ``composer.json`` file to add your plugin to the autoload classes, this can be done as per the documentation :doc:`autoloading-plugin-classes`.

 .. _plugin-models:

-For none baked plugins you will also need to edit the composer.json file to add your plugin to the autoload classes, this can be done as per the documentation :doc:'autoloading-plugin-classes'

 Plugin Models
 =============